 Being surrounded by several tea estates in the hill country of Sri Lanka makes it impossible to avoid a visit to one of the tea factories for an exciting tea plucking experience and knowledge on the process of tea manufacturing.

-Ella is a small village located high in the mountains and offers an amazing panoramic view of the hill country and is popular as one of the most beautiful places to visit in Sri Lanka.
+Ella is a small village located high in the mountains and offers an amazing panoramic view of the hill country.
 A night or two at this relaxing Sri Lanka tourist attraction will definitely be worth it.
 Used as a base for most trekking expeditions, this town offers splendid views of the Ella Gap, Ravana Falls and the Little Adam’s Peak.

 With approximately 1600kms of astonishing coastline that has a perfect combination of sun, sand and water, Sri Lanka is an ideal destination for beach lovers from all over the world.
 While some beaches on your list of places to visit in Sri Lanka are long and golden, some have soft, white sand.
 Some have the perfect winds for kitesurfing and some have the perfect waves for surfing on your surfboard.
 Some beaches may have a peaceful, relaxing atmosphere for a sun tan while others may be lively and full of people wanting to party on the beach!